TheFebrin/Evolutionary-cars/README.md

 5. Car's velocity and angle are changed according to the network's output.

 #### Tracks:

-TODO
+* Track 1 - easy
+* Track 2 - hard
+* Track 3 - very hard - waiting for introduction

 #### Miscellaneous:
-1. Program saves best cars it has seen.
+1. Program saves the best cars it has seen.
-TODO
+2. Program can save all sensors measurements during the laps.

 ## Neural network